-- Password: Type in your password.
-If you leave this field blank, you will be prompted for password when you try to read mail in your remote mailbox. - My mail address: Type in the mail address given to you by your service provider.
-The address must contain the '@' character.
-Replies to your messages are sent to this address. - Internet access: The IAP connection used for the mailbox.
+- Internet access: The IAP connection used for the mailbox.
 Choose an IAP from the list.
-To create an IAP, see 'To set up your Internet access point' on page 134. - Default account: Choose a mail account from the list.
+To create an IAP, see 'To set up your Internet access point' on page 132. - Default account: Choose a mail account from the list.
 When you set up an account for the first time, it will be the default until more accounts are created.